rackerlabs/design-system/_component_design/help-beacon.md

 ## When to use

-Use a beacon in the following scenarios:
+Use a help beacon when you want to:

-- Showing a user new products or features that improve existing functionality.
+- Call attention to new products or features that improve existing functionality
-- Showing new users the location of commonly used features to aid them in getting started.
+- Help new users get started by showing them the location of commonly-used features

-There are some cases where beacons should not be used:
+Do not:

-- Do **not** use multiple beacons at one time.
+- Use multiple help beacons simultaneously
-- Do **not** use the beacon to alert users of warnings or alerts.
+- Use a help beacon to notify users of warnings or alerts

 {% endcolumn %}